Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 This confuses everyone, so let’s clarify.
 A tip is optional money you choose to give directly to workers.
 A service charge is mandatory and added by the business.

-In Hawaii, when restaurants or hotels add a service charge, they must either give it all to employees OR clearly explain how they're using it.
-The problem is many places used vague language that made customers think workers were getting the money when they weren't.
+In Hawaii, when restaurants or hotels add a service charge, they must either give it all to employees OR clearly explain how they’re using it.
+The Supreme Court ruling from August 2025 made it crystal clear – “a portion” isn’t good enough.
+Hotels now have to disclose the exact amount or percentage going to staff.

 When you get your bill, look carefully.
 Is there a service charge already included?
 If yes, ask your server if they receive it.
 If they do, you don’t necessarily need to add more unless service was exceptional.
 If they don’t receive it, you might want to leave a separate cash tip directly for them.